 SELECT * FROM SYS.SYSTRIGGERS;

 LIMIT row_count lets you limit the size of a result set.
 Unfortunately, this is not standard in all SQLs.
 Your vendor may do it a different way.
 SQL-2003 is the most standardised of all the variants.
-Users are refusing to put up with proprietary extensions.
+Users are beginning to dig in their heels and refuse to put up with lock-in proprietary extensions.
 There is now wide choice.

 For more information on escapes, see JDBC literals.